-UNREGULATED AND OTHER SUBSTANCES 3 SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AMOUNT DETECTED RANGE LOW-HIGH TYPICAL SOURCE Alkalinity (ppm) 2019 48 NA Naturally occurring Chlorate (ppb) 2019 160 45-220 By-product of drinking water disinfection Sulfate (ppm) 2019 20 NA Runoff/leaching from natural deposits, Industrial waste
+UNREGULATED SUB STANCES 3 SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AMOUNT DETECTED RANGE LOW-HIGH TYPICAL SOURCE Alkalinity (ppm) 2021 38 NA Naturally occurring Chlorate (ppb) 2021 140 77-220 By-product of drinking water disinfection Sulfate (ppm) 2021 20 NA Runoff/leaching from natural deposits; Industrial waste

-- 1The value reported under Amount Detected for TOC is the lowest ratio of the percentage of TOC actually removed to the percentage of TOC required to be removed.
-A value of greater than one indicates that the water system is in compliance with TOC removal requirements.
-A value of less than one indicates a violation of the TOC removal requirements. - 2Turbidity is a measure of the cloudiness of the water.
-It is monitored because it is a good indicator of the effectiveness of the filtration system. - 3 Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist U.S. EPA in determining their occurrence in drinking water and whether future regulation is warranted.
+1The value reported under Amount Detected for TOC is the lowest ratio between percentage of TOC actually removed to the percentage of TOC required to be removed.
+A value of greater than 1 indicates that the water system is in compliance with TOC removal requirements.
+A value of less than 1 indicates a violation of the TOC removal requirements.